 21st Anniversary, York June 1999

-Acorn Morris has always featured Ilmington in our repertoire along with a few Border dances.
-Over the years other traditions have been introduced and currently we also perform dances from Bampton, Fieldtown, Kirtlington, Lichfield and Ducklington.
-Although we have always managed to keep performing, our numbers have dipped at times during the years so we have also included several 3 and 4-man dances (some adapted by ourselves) in our repertoire.
-Our musicians have changed over the years also, but have nearly always been melodeon and/or accordion players often with fiddle and whistle accompaniment.
+Our repertoire originally featured the Ilmington tradition along with a few Border dances.
+Over the years other traditions have been introduced including Bampton, Fieldtown, Kirtlington, Lichfield and Ducklington and 2018 sees the introduction of Stretton on the Fosse.
+Although we have always managed to keep performing, our numbers have dipped at times during the years so we have also included several 3 and 4-man dances (some adapted by ourselves).
+Our musicians have also changed over the years, but have nearly always been melodeon and/or accordion players often with fiddle and whistle accompaniment.

 New members & musicians - all ages - are always welcome.
 So, if you want to be part of a living tradition and you want to exercise but also have fun, come along to a practise.
 We meet on Wednesday evenings from 8.15 to 9.30 pm at Clifton Scout Hut, Green Lane, York from September to May and perform in the summer months in York and the surrounding area.